jvrc/tutorials/html-ja/_sources/basics/howto-exec-simulation.txt

 Open a model file
 -----------------

-Create a world item named "World" first by selecting "File", "New" and "World" menus.
+Create a world item named "World" first by selecting "File", "New..." and "World" menus.

-Then load a model file of JVRC-1 by choosing "OpenHRP model file" followed by "File", "Open" menus.
+Then load a model file of JVRC-1 by choosing "OpenHRP Model File" followed by "File", "Open..." menus.
 The filename is samles/tutorials/JVRC-1/main.wrl.

 When you check the checkbox named "JVRC", JVRC-1 will be displayed in the scene view as follows.